A dialogue based on the study’s conclusions and their implications for practice, not a literal summary of the article.

 brain

-It means this set of factors explains part of the differences in SIB severity between children, but definitely not all.
-The remaining 85% is complex reality: biology, experiences, pain, illnesses, environmental changes and current state of the organism.
+It means that this set of factors explains part of the differences in SIB severity between children, but definitely not all of them.
+The remaining 85% is complex reality: biology, experience, pain, illness, environmental change, and the organism's current state.

 me